 “Producers and consumers of Thai seafood are embroiled in one of the most outrageous social and ecological crimes of the 21st Century,” says EJF’s executive director, Steve Trent.
 “Ecosystem decline and slavery exist in a vicious cycle.
-People are trafficked as a result of environmental crises, and forced to endure terrible human rights abuses while working in industries which also harm the environment.
+People are trafficked as a result of environmental crises, and forced to endure terrible human rights abuses while working in industries that also harm the environment.
 Unrestricted industrial exploitation damages ecosystems and exposes vulnerable populations to trafficking and abuse.
 Overfishing exacerbates pirate fishing, which further drives slavery and environmental degradation.”

 The connection between human rights abuse and ecological collapse is glaringly clear in the case of Thailand.
 However, as we continue to exploit already strained marine ecosystems, we can only expect cases like these to become more common.
-It is well known that the Somali piracy was founded in similar conditions.
-If the demand for cheap seafood persists, it stands to reason other organizations will soon follow suit in.
+It is well known that Somali piracy was founded in similar conditions.
+If the demand for cheap seafood persists, it stands to reason other organizations will soon follow suit.
 Although this exploitation occurs on the other side of the world, we are all personally responsible for how our diets drive its continuation.

 If you are ready to end your contribution to this vicious cycle, it is time to ditch seafood and start seeking out alternatives.
 By removing seafood from your diet, you can save 225 fish and 125 shellfish a year.
-If everyone in the U.S. were to make this one minor change it would result in the conservation of billions of marine animals.
+If everyone in the U.S. were to make this one minor change it would result in the Conservation of billions of marine animals.

 Luckily, there are many companies who are starting to jump on the sustainable sushi wagon and creating delicious replicas of our favorite rolls and wraps – completely sans fish!
 Chef James Corwell has launched a completely plant-based “tomato-tuna” that seamlessly replaces fish (seriously, you won’t even miss it).
 The only way we can ensure the safety of our oceans and people across the globe is to change our consumption habits.